n-goyal/shortie/README.md

 ## 🎉Welcome to this very basic implementation of urlShortner.

--   Project implements a basic express backend with mongodb data base hosted on MongoDB Atlas 🌏.
+-   Project implements a basic express backend with mongodb database hosted on MongoDB Atlas 🌏.
--   While the implementation of a url shortner is the objective🚩, however this project aims to implements CICD and docker builds for automated deployments 🔃🔜 and scalability 💪💪.
+-   While the implementation of a url shortner is the objective🚩, however this project aims to implement CICD and docker build for automated deployments 🔃🔜 and scalability 💪💪.

-One can follow the steps below to run the app on their local system (ofcourse OS doesn't matter) ➡️➡️
+One can follow the steps below to run the app on their local system ➡️➡️

 To run this server on your local system